 WHO IS ELEGIBLE: All College students, All community adults (college age and up)

 WHEN: Thursday evenings, 7:30 - 10 p.m.

 WHERE: Lakeland Community College Music Room, Building C, Room C-1078

 REQUIREMENTS: Sight-reading skills.
 Skills in ensemble performance.
 Most performers must provide their own instruments, and percussionists must provide their own mallets.
 A commitment to Thursday night rehearsals and two to four performances per year.

 CRITERIA: Acceptance into the Lakeland Civic Concert Band is by audition.
-Call Mr. Frank at 440.257.2021 to set up an audition.
+Please contact Lakeland's Civic Band Director for more information.